Don Cowie (footballer): International career

 On 7 October 2009, Cowie was called up to the Scotland squad for the first time.
 He made his debut in the match, a 2–0 defeat against Japan, on 10 October.
 Cowie started in his second game for Scotland in a friendly against Wales at the new home of Cardiff City.
 His first competitive start for Scotland came against Lithuania on 6 September 2011 in the UEFA Euro 2012 qualifier.

+Coaching career

+After his retirement from playing in June 2020, Cowie moved into a coaching role with Ross County.
+He became assistant manager to Malky Mackay, who signed Cowie as a player at Watford and Cardiff City respectively.
+Cowie became interim manager in February 2024, following the resignation of Derek Adams.
+After the club avoided relegation by winning a play-off against Raith Rovers on 26 May 2024, Cowie was given the job on a permanent basis.
+County were then relegated via the play-offs in the following season, losing to Livingston.
+Cowie left the club by mutual consent in August 2025, following successive home defeats by St Johnstone and Partick Thistle.

 Personal life

-Cowie is a member of a footballing family: his wife, Shelley, previously played football for Glasgow City F.C. and the Scottish national team, but gave up in order to start a family.
-Her twin sister, Suzanne Grant, played for Celtic Ladies until 2015 and the Scottish national team until 2014.
-Suzanne is married to former Dundee United and Hamilton Academical player David Winters.
-His parents are originally from Helmsdale, in Sutherland.
+Cowie is a member of a footballing family: his wife, Shelley, played football for Glasgow City and the Scotland national team, but gave up in order to start a family.
+His father, also named Don, played football in the Highland League with Ross County, Inverness Caledonian and Buckie Thistle.